 - Localized pain is pain in only one area of the belly.
 Your child may be having issues with their appendix, gallbladder, a hernia (twisted bowel), ovary, testicles, or stomach (ulcers).

 If you have a baby or toddler, your child depends on you seeing that they are in pain.
-Think abdominal pain if your child is:
+Think lower abdominal pain if your child is:

 - More picky than normal